Discover the history of the Redentore at the Querini Stampalia Museum: guided tour and aperitif in the garden

 Starting from the eighteenth century, Venice added its most important traditional festivals - the Historical Regatta and the Carnival, just to name a few – to a precise 'religious and secular' calendar.
 Therefore, just like in art, the theme of celebrations became a part of it, as shown by the works of Gabriel Bella: 'La Notte del Redentore', 'The course of the Giudecca canal' and 'The stroll on Riva degli Schiavoni'.
 The regattas are instead the subject of the engravings from the Opera Navi and Vascelli di Coronelli and from the Miscellanea dell'Arsenale, with cues taken from the engravings of Zompini.

-From the following century, popular tradition became one of the major protagonists of Venetian life and the insertions of the satirical newspaper Sior Tonin Bonagrazia with their many articles, illustrations, poems, motets and festivals for the best song dedicated to the Redeemer are tangible testimonies.
 During this unmissable guided tour, you can also view other images of the history of the Redentore such as those of 'Calli e canali' by Fernando Ongania, depicting scenes of Giudecca between the nineteenth century and twentieth century: then, like today, boats and gondolas in the St Mark’s bay hosted thousands of spectators who came to Venice to celebrate this important event.

 The guided tour will end with a relaxing aperitif in the beautiful Giardino della Fondazione, created by the master of architecture Carlo Scarpa with a large multi-level copper tub on a concrete and mosaic floor in the centre.
 Intriguing, right?
 So, before celebrating, why not come to discover with us the origins of the Redentore in Venice by booking this experience online?